Palm Springs, CA

 North Platte, NE

 Bison hunter, showman, and Old West icon Buffalo Bill used the earnings from his Wild West Show to build his Victorian ranch on 1,400 acres.
 Today, that's been whittled down to a 16-acre historical park, containing the home filled with period appropriate furnishings and Buffalo Bill memorabilia, plus the barn containing his collection of antique carriages.
-Admission and state park permit together cost $10 for adults.
+Admission and state park permit together cost $10 for non-Nebraskan residents.

-Robert Frost lived in this prototypically New England farmhouse from 1900 to 1911, and later attributed many of his most famous poems to memories from this period.
+Robert Frost lived in this New England farmhouse from 1900 to 1911, and later attributed many of his most famous poems to memories from this period.
 Today the timeless home runs tours, poetry readings, and displays on the author's life and work.
 Admission is $4 for New Hampshire residents and $5 for others.

 Salt Lake City